D-Day: 6th June 1944

 The now famous D-Day Landings took place on Tuesday 6th June 1944 on the coast of Normandy, France.
 The amphibious Allied invasion took the codename Operation Neptune.
 This marked the first day of Operation Overlord, the Battle of Normandy.

 Seaborne and airborne Allied troops took the Normandy beaches amid fierce resistance.
 The operation began the liberation of Europe, paving the way for Allied victory.
-The Royal Ulster Rifles are the only British Army regiment to have two battalions land in Normandy on D-Day.
+The Royal Ulster Rifles are the only British Army Infantry Regiment to have both regular battalions land in Normandy on D-Day.
 2nd Battalion Royal Ulster Rifles landed on Sword Beach on the morning of 6th June 1944.
-1st Battalion Royal Ulster Rifles were already on the ground having landed by glider near Ranville.
+1st Battalion Royal Ulster Rifles arrived later in the day landing by glider near Ranville.

 Preparing for D-Day in Northern Ireland